LabOnoM/LabOnoM.github.io/_posts/2025-06-08-zebrafish-history.md

 show_edit_on_github: true
 pageview: true
 tags:
-  - zebrafish
-  - developmental biology
-  - neuroscience
-  - model organisms
-  - CRISPR
-  - science communication
+  - Zebrafish
-  - space biology
+  - Model Organisms
-  - science storytelling
+  - Science Storytelling
 ---

 # How a Fish No One Noticed Became a Star